 Standard of Proof - Clear and Convincing

-- · Evidence indicating that the thing to be proved is highly probable or reasonably certain.
-Bryan A. Gardner, Black's Law Dicti - · Certain facts must be proved by clear and convincing evidence, which is a higher burden of proof.
+Certain facts must be proved by clear and convincing evidence, which is a higher burden of proof.
 This means the party must persuade you that it is highly probable that the fact is true.